jasonamedina/AVS-Scenario-2/README.md

 	ip route 10.200.1.4 255.255.255.255 10.30.30.1
 	ip route 10.200.1.5 255.255.255.255 10.30.30.1
 	#########################################################################################################################
-Regardless these two options will remove the problem of routes getting dropped.

 Please make sure to follow up with your vendor's documentation on how to configure BGP AS-Override or rewriting the BGP AS.